sitegeist/Sitegeist.Neos.BestPractices/README.md

 Please send us pull requests (if you want to suggest a concrete rule) or open issues if you have a suggestion but no clear wording yet.
 Make sure to look for duplicates before creating a new issue/pr.

-- Rules MUST uss englisch language
+- Rules MUST use English language
-- Rules MUST be short, precise and verifyable
+- Rules MUST be short, precise and verifiable
 - Rules MUST apply to the majority of Neos projects